 We met at Locust Hill Country Club on monthly basis at the courtesy of the club.
-The organization was set officially except for the knowledge of Domestic Violence and the required 60 hours of training for becoming an advocate for the victims.
-Anu helped us in getting first Sujata Warrior from Manavi, NJ who devoted a whole weekend training us and the second was a DV Folder for reference.
+The organization was set officially and needed in depth knowledge about intricacies of Domestic Violence and the required 60 hours of training for becoming a competent advocate for the victims.
+Anu helped us start the training by first inviting Sujata Warrior, founder of Manavi, NJ who devoted a whole weekend training all the SAATHI directors.
+Anu also provided a Manual on DV in South Asian Community containing 15 chapters covering all aspects of DV for our reference.
 Shashi was responsible for other speakers for our training.
-Cathy Mazzotta from Alternatives for Battered Women, Rochester Legal Aid and Robert Kennedy from Law Enforcement amongst others taught us the legal and law situations affecting the victims.
-Saathi became a member of the Domestic Violence Consortium of Monroe County and got exposure to many local outreach programs and allowed an opportunity to have some speakers to help train us.
+Cathy Mazzotta from Alternatives for Battered Women, Cindy Carol from Rochester Legal Aid and Robert Kennedy from Law Enforcement were amongst others who taught us the legal and law situations affecting the DV victims.
+Saathi became a member of the Domestic Violence Consortium of Rochester/Monroe County, got to know, connect with and get help from so many local agencies and outreach programs that gave us additional confidence in helping the clients and allowed an opportunity to have more speakers to train us.

 As the organization evolved further it was joined by Afshan Qureshi , Noor Haleem , Meera Jain, Geetha Vijay, Uma Gupta, Roxana Ahmed who brought with them the knowledge of working with the victims of DV/sexual abuse.
-Afshan is trained to deal with immigration issues and has accreditation for Saathi and herself to deal with them for the victims.
+SAATHI has BIA Recognition and Afshan & Shashi have partial BIA Accreditation to do the immigration work for Saathi Clients.
 The current Board is a strong body of volunteers and is still looking to become stronger with new volunteers.
 Saathi has no staff on payroll.
 Saathi provides advocacy to its clients, temporary housing, groceries, legal help and custody issues, immigration problems, health & emotional issues and lots of hand holding.
 One case is too many.
-Having said that, we at Saathi are grateful to the community that shows its support with their generous donations for what we do to help the victims of Domestic Violence and Sexual Abuse.
+Having said that, we at Saathi are grateful to the community that shows its support with their generous donations that SAATHI uses to help the South Asian victims of Domestic Violence and Sexual Abuse.